ashen0240/InfiniteRunnerWeb05/README.md

 # InfiniteRunnerWeb05
 First published version

-UI for 13 inch MacBook not in fullscreen, UI does not scale
+UI for 13 inch MacBook not in fullscreen, UI DOES NOT SCALE

 The game is based on forces, so don't accelerate too much or you won't be able to change directions quickly